waryz184/automated_cloudm_gcp/README.md

 ## Description

-Pending
+This script is used to automate the creation of a GCP project to let CloudM access the Google APIs.
+I wrote it with user input to customize the project creation based on the name and service account

+It's not based on the .ps1 in the Cloud M manual but using gcloud man to just have the minimalist commands.

 ## Getting Started

 ### Dependencies

-* git packages on cloud sheel
+* git packages on cloud sheel (by default, you have git and can clone repo)

 ### Installing